YJWBCXY/Terminal-3D-Magic-Cube/README.md

 # Terminal 3D Projection
-2D projection of 3D scrambling Magic Cube
+2D projection of a 3D scrambling Magic Cube

 Inspired by Andy Sloane's blog post [Donut math: how donut.c works](https://www.a1k0n.net/2011/07/20/donut-math.html)

-## Build requirements
+## Build Requirements
 * virtually any C++ compiler (for example: gcc, clang, MSVS)
-* cmake
+* CMake

 ## Usage

-You can ran it from the build directory:
+You can run it from the build directory:

-On Linux and MacOS:
+On Linux and macOS:
 ```
 $ ./terminal_3d_projection
 ```